LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 - A new reference is created using the variable ICatAttack.
 - This reference can point to an instance of **any class that implements ICatAttack**

-1. You can create a new object and assign it straightto an interface reference variable:
+1. You can create a new object and assign it straight to an interface reference variable:

 ```csharp
 	IKittyCat = kitcat = new Kitty();